 Soft power-down mode is used to power down the device when it is not in use after power-up.
-This mode disables all internal functions except for the serial (SPI or I^2C) management interface.
+This mode disables all internal functions except for the serial (SPI or I2C) management interface.

-When soft power-down mode is exited, all registers are reset to their default values, and all strap-in pins are sampled to set the device settings.
+When soft power-down mode is exited, all registers are reset to their default values, and all configuration strap pins are sampled to set the device settings.